RUSTY METAL HOUSE

 - 2 fireplaces

-- Roof deck/barbecue area/garden/washroom
+- Rooftop deck/barbecue area/garden/washroom

 - Detached 4-car garage